bampli/doc/docs/content/posts/process.md

 3. At each Stage there is production, that is, something happens in the set of assets that enter a Stage, causing their exit in a different state;
 4. Each Stage incorporates continual improvement of methods and procedures to meet subsequent Stages;
 5. Each Stage cooperates with the next and the previous, seeking optimization;
-6. The Stages establish long-term trust relationships, such as: This is what I can do for you; Here's what you can do for me;
+6. The Stages shall establish long-term trust relationships, such as: This is what I can do for you; Here's what you can do for me;
 7. The final Stage is for the consumer, purchaser of the product or service;
 8. The Stages work together, aiming at quality and customer satisfaction;
 9. Consumer is the main link of the production line;